bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 Suicide affects us on a personal, national, and international scale.
 Deriving further insight from the summary data collected in this analysis can hopefully identify trends and other variables that may influence suicide as an outcome.
 It is my hope that someday we can use these data to develop predictive models and accuracy to identify those that are at highest risk of suicide to intervene before it is too late.

-__For full code of the project, please refer to my GitHub repository under Applied Data Science.__
+__For full code of the project, please refer to my GitHub repository under Data Science Statistics.__